F4E12/Meti/README.md

 ## 🧠 Running the Flask AI API

-The AI feature are powered by a separate Flask API.
+The AI features are powered by a separate Flask API.

 ### 📂 Location